clearent/ClearentIdtechIOSFramework/README.md

   * track-data-hash - a hash representing the track data.
 This can be used as a unique id of the transaction.

-  * jwt - This is the transaction token/JWT you will pass to use as a header when you perform a payment transaction.
+  * jwt - This is the transaction token/JWT you will pass to us as a header when you perform a payment transaction.

 ## User experience when emv configuration is being applied.